JoseJX/analogue-pocket-patches/README.md

 This patch converts `Medarot - Kabuto Version (J)` with the [English Translation patch](https://github.com/Medabots/medarot1/releases/download/0.6.7%2BEN.txt.19/m1kabuto-2091-adec3f2d49a83fc7f581bfd0311a79a4e01af1df.ips) to the `.pocket` format.

+This patch was updated for the current version of the translation patch.
+(2022-02-19)

 The translation patch must be applied to the Japanese ROM before applying the `.pocket` patch, the MD5 below is for the translation patched ROM.

 ROM MD5: `cdfb608f2af7ea31d1e5c5c39706baab`